Zilliqa/apidocs/source/index.html.md

 }
 ```

-Returns the list of smart contract addresses created by an User's account address and their latest states.
+Returns the list of smart contract addresses created by an User's account address and the latest contracts' states.

 ### HTTP Request